lucasgomide/snitch/README.md

   - **api_key** The API Key to use the NewRelic REST API.
 You can find more [here](https://docs.newrelic.com/docs/apis/rest-api-v2/getting-started/api-keys)
   - **revision** The application's current revision (e.g 0.0.1r42)

+- HangoutsChat
+  - **webhook_url** Indicates the Webhook URL to dispatch messages to HangoutsChat Room.

 ## Example

 [Snitch App Sample](https://github.com/lucasgomide/snitch-app-example)